agradus/OpenLdocs/docs/documentation/guides/developer_guide.md

 OpenL Tablets provide a few ways to create a project.
 We recommend using Simple Project Maven Archetype approach for creating a project for the first time or create it via OpenL Tablets WebStudio.
 For more information on approaches for creating a project with detailed descriptions, see [How to Start with OpenL Rules Project](#_How_to_start).

 After a project is created, a zip or Excel file for importing the project to OpenL Tablets WebStudio can be used.
-For more information on importing an existing project into OpenL Tablets WebStudio, see **[**[**OpenL Tablets WebStudio User Guide**](https://openl-tablets.org/files/openl-tablets/latest/OpenL%20Tablets%20-%20WebStudio%20User%20Guide.pdf)**].**
+For more information on importing an existing project into OpenL Tablets WebStudio, see [OpenL Tablets WebStudio Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide).

 OpenL Tablets WebStudio provides convenient UI to work with rules.
 However, its usage can be avoided by working with rules from IDE only using the OpenL Tablets Maven plugin.
 The plugin provides compilation and testing of rules and wrapper generation support.